unageek/graphest/README.md

    The plot will be saved to `graph.png` in the current directory.

-   Try plotting some [example relations](Examples.md) or your own one.
+   Try plotting some [example relations](Examples.md) or your own ones.

    Use `-h` option to show help: